sloria/doitlive/docs/index.rst

 #doitlive prompt: <theme_name_or_template>
 ------------------------------------------

 configures the prompt.
 Can be any of the built-in themes or a custom prompt template.
-To preview a list of available themes, run ``doitlive --themes``.
+To preview a list of available themes, run ``doitlive --themes`` or ``doitlive --themes-preview``.

 **Using a custom template**: